Check out our How to Start a Blog Library for more:

 1. The audience’s expendable income and reader personas.

-- Does the audience I’m writing for have expendable income?
+- Does the audience for which I’m writing have expendable income?

 - Would business owners in the niche be able to pay for 1:1 consulting services or other products I offer?